 ATM activity at a First Northern Bank ATM No charge for any withdrawal, deposit, inquiry, or transfer.
 ATM Activity at a MoneyPass Network Member ATM in the U.S. No charge for any withdrawal, deposit, inquiry, or transfer.
 This includes U.S. dollar transactions performed in Puerto Rico and the U.S. Virgin Islands.
-Out of Network ATM Fee \$2.50 fee for each inquiry, transfer, or withdrawal .
+Out of Network ATM Fee \$2.50 fee for each inquiry, transfer, or withdrawal.
 This includes transactions that occur in ATM Activity Fee at an ATM located in the U.S. that is NOT a member of the Puerto Rico and the U.S. Virgin Islands MoneyPass Network Avoid these fees by using a First Northern Bank or MoneyPass Network ATM.
 (First Northern Bank fee shown as FEE FOR CHECKING W/D) Additional Fees vary by ATM Owner.
 ATM Owners outside of the MoneyPass Network may (Additional ATM Owner Fees may be shown as an ATM SURCHARGE or may be charge a fee for ATM transactions.
 These are not First Northern Bank fees and are outside included by the ATM Owner in your transaction total.) of First Northern Bank's control.
 Foreign Country ATM Cash Activity Fees \$2.50 fee for each inquiry, transfer, or withdrawal at ATMs outside of the U.S., including (First Northern Bank fee shown as FEE FOR CHECKING W/D) foreign currency transactions performed in Puerto Rico, and the U.S. Virgin Islands.
 Additionally, you will be charged 1% of the transaction amount after conversion to U.S. (One percent transaction fee shown as Master Card Cross Border Fee) Dollars as a Cross Border Fee.
-(Additional ATM Owner Fees may be shown separately or may be included by the ATM Owner in your transaction total.)
+(Additional ATM Owner Fees may be shown separately or may be included by the ATM Additional Face years by ATM Owner ATM Owners outside of the Manay Dass Naturals may Owner in your transaction total.)
 Additional Fees vary by ATM Owner.
 ATM Owners outside of the MoneyPass Network may charge a fee for ATM transactions.
 You may also be charged Currency Conversion Fees for ATM withdrawals made in a currency other than U.S. Dollars.
 These are not First Northern Bank fees and are outside of First Northern Bank's control.
 Fees for Debit Card Transactions in the U.S. Fees vary by Merchant.
 Merchant may charge a fee for debit card transactions.
-(May be shown as a separate charge or included by Merchant in your transaction total.)
-These are not First Northern Bank fees and are outside of First Northern Bank's control.
-Fees for Debit Card Purchase Conducted in a Foreign Country and in a Fee is 1% of transaction amount after conversion to U.S. Dollars.
+(May be shown as a separate charge or included by Merchant in your transaction These are not First Northern Bank fees and are outside of First Northern Bank's control. total.) mese are neer not mer neer bunk jees and are outside of this northern bunk's control Fees for Debit Card Purchase Conducted in a Foreign Country and in a Fee is 1% of transaction amount after conversion to U.S. Dollars.
 Currency Other than U.S. Dollars (shown as Master Card Cross Border Fee)